|Computer Programmer/Systems Analyst I|

 |ESSENTIAL WORK TASKS|

-Analyzes, reviews, and rewrites programs to increase operating efficiency or adapt them to new requirements.
+Analyzes, reviews, and rewrites software programs, applications, databases, and/or reports to increase operating efficiency or adapt them to new requirements.

 |KNOWLEDGE, SKILLS, AND ABILITIES|